Jennifer Gregory Miller, Author and Speaker

-She is a moderator on 4Real (online forum for Catholic parent home educators) and has been a speaker sharing favorite books, liturgical traditions and home education ideas.
-Jennifer and her husband David live in Manassas, Virginia.
-They work daily to unite their Domestic Church with the Church's Liturgical Year.
-They are homeschooling their two sons, Gregory (10 and Nicholas (6) mainly using Charlotte Mason philosophy and methods.
-When she has time she also blogs at http://familyfeastandferia.wordpress.com.
+She is a catechist at Renaissance Montessori School and a speaker sharing favorite books, liturgical traditions and educational ideas.
+Jennifer, her husband David and their two sons live in Manassas, Virginia.
+They work daily to unite their domestic church with the Church's Liturgical Year.
+When she has time she also blogs at familyfeastandferia.com.

 Most recently on this site:

 - Holy Week in the Home During Quarantine - April 3

 - Following a Rhythm of Prayer in the Domestic Monastery - March 20

 - Finding the True Lenten Focus on Penance - February 28

 - Living Our Lent: Adjusting to Different Seasons of Life - February 25